systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 Notice that this Asset looks different from the previous two.
 An `AWS Region` is a configuration 'frame,' meaning that any asset placed inside is automatically configured by it.

-You will see a red Qualification failure on the `Region`.
-Investigate in the `Diagram Outline Panel` and you'll see the cause: you haven't yet decided which AWS Region to use.
-With the `Region` frame selected, go to the `Selected Assets Panel`, and set the `domain/region` attribute to `us-east-2`.
-When the Qualification for this `Region` turns from a red X to a green check - you're good to go.
+To set the region for the `Region` frame (and any Asset you put inside it), make sure it is selected, then go to the `Selected Assets Panel`, and set the `domain/region` attribute to `us-east-2`.
 Notice System Initiative has also helpfully inferred the `si/name` of the `Region` for you!

 Resize the `Region` frame to be larger by clicking and dragging the corner of the frame.